danomatika/ofxAppUtils/README.markdown

 Copyright (c) [Dan Wilcox](danomatika.com) 2011

+BSD Simplified License.

+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this distribution.

 See Documentation on [Github](https://github.com/danomatika/ofxAppUtils) and the [OpenFrameworks Forum post](http://forum.openframeworks.cc/index.php/topic,5995.0.html).

 OpenFrameworks is a cross platform open source toolkit for creative coding in C++.